Billfish: Evolution

-Several extinct families of smaller billfish are known from the early Paleogene, including the Blochiidae, Xiphiorhynchidae, Palaeorhynchidae, and Hemingwayidae; all of these already have the elongated rostrum present in modern billfish.
+Several extinct families of billfish are known from the early Paleogene, including the Blochiidae, Xiphiorhynchidae, Palaeorhynchidae, and Hemingwayidae; all of these already have the elongated rostrum present in modern billfish.
 The earliest fossil billfishes are a Blochius-like fish from Peru and Hemingwaya from Turkmenistan, both of which are known from the Late Paleocene or earliest Eocene.
 Some studies suggest that Palaeorhynchidae and Hemingwayidae are stem-group billfish, while Blochiidae and Xiphiorhynchidae are crown group-billfish related to the Xiphiidae and Istiophoridae respectively.
+Most of these early billfish were small in size, but members of the Xiphiorhynchidae could grow to very large sizes, suggesting that billfish had already evolved large body sizes early in their evolutionary history.

 Some studies have found the divergence between the Xiphiidae and Istiophoridae to date to the Late Cretaceous, while more recent studies have dated it to the early Paleocene.
 This ancient divergence is based on the early remains of apparent crown-group billfish such as the blochiids and xiphiorhynchids.

 "False billfish" from the Cretaceous: Protosphyraena (top) and Rhamphoichthys (below).

 The enigmatic Cylindracanthus, known from the Late Cretaceous to the Eocene, is sometimes considered a "billfish" related to blochiids on the basis of its presumed rostral spines, but no other fossils are known of it aside from its rostral spines, leading to the suggestion that it had a cartilaginous body and may even be a relative of sturgeons.
 Similarly, the pachycormid fish Protosphyraena and the plethodid fish Rhamphoichthys from the Late Cretaceous had both convergently evolved a highly billfish-like body plan, but are known to be very distantly related to actual billfish; these genera may have instead served as a Cretaceous ecological analogue to billfish.